chipster/chipster-openshift/k3s/prerequisites.md

 We need a lot of additinal storage space to store all the reference genomes, indexes and users' files.

- * mount at least 1 TB volume to the server
+ * mount at least 1 TB volume to the server (or 2 TB if you want to update to new tools-bin versions before deleting the old one)
  * create a filesystem to the volume (assuming it's `/dev/vdb`)

  ```bash